Introduction

 CLI option to stop execution on first failure.

 What if we also want to validate that even if the cat was never hungry to begin with, it won't end up hungry after it was fed?
-So, we may add an another scenario that looks quite similar:
+So, we may add another scenario, that looks quite similar (let's put it into a separate concurrent.feature

 Feature: Animal feature